blakeohare/crayon/Tutorials/intro-beginner/index.md

 That pretty much concludes this lesson.
 If you saw `Hello, World!` appear when you ran that command, it means you're completely set up and ready to do some more complicated stuff.

+### A quick safety demonstration before we start our flight:
+If at any point in this tutorial you create a program that won't close, you can always press `Ctrl + C` in the command line to close a program.

 ## Lesson 2 - Variables and Operators
 Programs are all about moving data around, changing it, and using it in a meaningful way.
 Even in games.
 But before we start writing Tetris, we'll need to start with the basic verbs.